The questions procedure

 Claims about events which happened on or after 6 April 2014

-The questions procedure and the questionnaire form were abolished on 6 April 2014.
-For claims about events which took place on or after that date it will remain good practice for a worker who thinks that they may have experienced unlawful discrimination, harassment or victimisation under equality law to seek relevant information from their employer before issuing a formal claim.
+For claims about events which took place on or after 6 April 2014 it is good practice for a worker who thinks that they may have experienced unlawful discrimination, harassment or victimisation under equality law to seek relevant information from their employer before issuing a formal claim.

 ACAS has produced non-statutory guidance for employers and workers asking and answering questions after 6 April 2014.
 It is available at //www.acas.org.uk/media/pdf/m/p/Asking-and-responding-to-questions-of-discrimination-in-the-workplace.pdf